Prior Authorization (Part C)

-What is the process for getting a Prior Authorization?
+What is the process for getting Prior Authorization?

-You may get prior authorization by calling Michigan Complete Health (MMP) at 1-844-239-7387 (TTY: 711) from from 8 a.m. to 8 p.m., seven days a week.
+You may get prior authorization by calling Michigan Complete Health (MMP) at 1-844-239-7387 (TTY: 711) from 8 a.m. to 8 p.m., seven days a week.
 TTY users call 711.
-On weekends, state and federal holidays, you may be asked to leave a message.
+On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
 Providers need to send prior authorizations through the web portal, by phone or by fax.

 If you need a quick response due to your health, ask for a fast coverage decision.
 You will be told if we approve the service within 72 hours after we get your request.
 You will be told no later than 14 calendar days for all other requests.

 If we find that your health may be in danger we will hurry your request.